deutschebank/fluxnova-docs-manual/content/update/patch-level.md

 ### Groovy version

-The pre-built Camunda distributions of versions `7.15.14`, `7.16.8`, and `7.17.1` provide version `2.4.13` of the Groovy library, whereas newer versions come with Groovy `2.4.21`.
+The pre-built Flowave distributions of versions `7.15.14`, `7.16.8`, and `7.17.1` provide version `2.4.13` of the Groovy library, whereas newer versions come with Groovy `2.4.21`.

 Update the library `groovy-all-$GROOVY_VERSION.jar` in the `lib` folder of your application server.

-### Camunda Docker Images: Base image updated to Alpine 3.15
+### Flowave Docker Images: Base image updated to Alpine 3.15

-With 7.17.2, 7.16.9, and 7.15.15, Alpine, the base image in Camunda’s Docker images, has been updated from version 3.13 to 3.15.
+With 7.17.2, 7.16.9, and 7.15.15, Alpine, the base image in Flowave’s Docker images, has been updated from version 3.13 to 3.15.

 We went through the release notes to identify breaking changes and could identify the following: